Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 • Real-time analyses: Integrated real-time data enables instant analysis of operations and helps to proactively respond to problems before they have a costly impact.
 This capability is crucial for effective Maintenance management.

-Another advantage is the seamless integration of IoT data.
-With a system based on graph databases, not only can the status of technical systems be monitored, but their interaction with other systems can also be analysed.
+Another advantage is the seamless integration of IoT-data.
+A system based on graph databases can be used not only to monitor the status of technical systems, but also to analyse their interaction with other systems.
 One facility manager explained:

 Despite these promising advantages, one thing remains to be said: The implementation of graph databases requires careful planning and the right expertise.
 But if these hurdles can be overcome, nothing stands in the way of the rise of a truly revolutionary technology in the field of facility management.